-\paragraph{Adversarial Training} Our method extends the white-box-based adversarial training framework~\citep{Goodfellow2014adv}, which has recently begun to be widely explored in the NLP domain~\citep{miyato2016adversarial, ebrahimi2017hotflip, michel2019evaluation, wang2019robust, zhu2019freelb, jiang2019smart, cheng2019robust, liu2020adversarial}. \citet{miyato2016adversarial} first adopted the adversarial training framework on text classification by perturbing embedding space with continuous adversarial noise. \citet{cheng2019robust} introduced an adversarial training framework on machine translation by discrete word replacements.
-However, the method relies on the label information, thus can not be applied to SSL, whereas ours can be.
-On the other hand, there are black-box approaches for generating the adversarial attacks or test sets~\citep{jia2017adversarial, alzantot2018generating, ribeiro2018semantically, ribeiro2019red, li2020bert, li2020contextualized, gardner2020evaluating} to evaluate the vulnerability of the NLP models. ~\citet{li2020bert, li2020contextualized} replace tokens to find the sentence that maximizes the divergence via multiple iterations, unlike our method, which utilizes gradient information during training. \citet{li2020bert, garg2020bae, li2021contextualized} perturb input using MLMs similar to ours but designed for an attack so inefficient for adversarial training.
+\paragraph{Adversarial Training} Our method extends the white-box-based adversarial training framework~\citep{Goodfellow2014adv, madry2018towards}, which has recently been explored widely in NLP~\citep{miyato2016adversarial, ebrahimi2017hotflip, michel2019evaluation, wang2019robust, zhu2019freelb, jiang2019smart, liu2020adversarial}. \citet{cheng2019robust} use adversarial training on machine translation by discrete word replacements relying on the label information, so not applicable to SSL different from ours.
+There are also black-box approaches for generating the adversarial attacks or test sets~\citep{jia2017adversarial, alzantot2018generating, ribeiro2018semantically, ribeiro2019red, gardner2020evaluating} to evaluate the vulnerability of the NLP models, unlike our method, which utilizes gradient information during training. \citet{li2020bert, garg2020bae, li2021contextualized} perturb input using MLMs similar to ours but designed for an attack so inefficient for adversarial training.

-\paragraph{Augmentation} Synthetically generated training examples are utilized to augment an existing dataset.
+\paragraph{Data Augmentation} Synthetically generated training examples are utilized to augment an existing dataset~\citep{feng2021survey}.
 Existing word-level augmentation methods~\citep{zhang2015character, xie2017data, wei2019eda} are based on heuristics.
-Back-translation from or through another language has been applied in the context of machine translation~\citep{sennrich2015improving} and consistency training~\citep{xie2019unsupervised}.
-Other methods include utilizing back-translation models~\citep{sennrich2015improving, xie2019unsupervised}, contextual language models~\citep{kobayashi2018contextual, wu2019conditional} or generative models~\citep{anaby2020not, yang2020g}.
+Mixup-based methods~\citep{zhang2018mixup} interpolate input texts in hidden embeddings~\citep{chen2020mixtext, guo2019augmenting} or input-level \cite{yoon2021ssmix, kim2021linda}.
+Other methods include utilizing back-translation models~\citep{sennrich2015improving, xie2019unsupervised}, contextual language models~\citep{kobayashi2018contextual, wu2019conditional}, or generative models~\citep{anaby2020not, yang2020g}.
 Unlike previous works, our method is subject to the training model, thus approximating the augmented points, efficiently filling in gaps from the training data.